-Peaches have a long growing season (late May through October), so, luckily you have lots of time to make a whole cupboard-full of delicious jam.
+Most peaches grow from late May through October.
 Depending upon the kind of peaches you grow, you’ll want to eat some of them fresh, and leave other varieties for your jam-making.
 In all, there are three different categories of peaches:

 Freestone.
 This type of peach is very aptly named: the stone is easy to free from the peach.
 Freestones are usually what you see in grocery stores, and are great for fresh eating, canning, jam, baking and freezing.
 They’re generally bigger, sweeter and firmer than clingstones, as well as less drippy.
 A good all-around peach.

 Semi-freestone: This type of peach’s pit tends to stick, usually on one side, so it falls somewhere between the freestone and clingstone category.
 A general all-purpose peach that good for eating and canning.

 Clingstone.
 The pretty yellow peach flesh “clings” to the stone, and therefore the name.
 These are the earliest peaches to come in.
 Distinguished by their juiciness and sweet peach flavor, they lend themselves very well to jams, preserves and canning.
 This is the canned peach you usually see on the supermarket shelf.

 We have several outstanding “jam-peach trees” that we recommend: